Updated June 14, 2023

-- shift(): We can say that it is opposite of pop it removes the first element from an array.
-It returns that removed elements.
+- shift(): It is the opposite of pop; it removes the first element from an array.
+It returns the removed elements.

-- slice(): We can take a pice from an array and return that new array by this function.
+- slice(): We can take a piece from an array and return that new array by this function.

-- splice(): With this method, we can do both add or remove the element of an array.
+- splice(): With this method, we can add or remove an array element.

 - sort(): Sorting of array elements implemented by this function.

-- unshift(): This method helps to add elements at the starting of the array and return a new array.
+- unshift(): This method helps to add elements at the start of the array and return a new array.

 - toString(): It converts the array elements to string and returns it.